AARP Members Save an additional $100 per person

 Check into your hotel, then there is time to relax, explore or shop.

-Join a Local Expert for a private tour of the priceless art of the Vatican Museums and the frescoes of the Sistine Chapel.
-Your VIP visit includes fast-track entry and behind-the-scenes access to the Bramante Staircase, St. Peter's Basilica and views of the Colosseum.
+During your two-night stay, join a Local Expert for a private tour of the priceless art housed in the Vatican Museums and the frescoes of the Sistine Chapel.
+Your VIP visit includes fast-track entry and behind-the-scenes access to the Bramante Staircase, a part of the Vatican usually closed to the public.
+Then explore St. Peter's Basilica, one of the largest churches in the world.
+Cross the River Tiber to see the largest amphitheater of the Roman Empire, the Colosseum, and enjoy the afternoon at your leisure.

 Transfers arrive at Charles de Gaulle Airport at 8:00 am and 11:00 am, or depart for London via Gare du Nord with the Eurostar option.